Local: Embrace Oregon

 The majority of children coming into foster care must wait in a Child Welfare office for at least two hours while a social worker tries to find them a suitable placement.
 As you can imagine this is a time of high anxiety for kids.

 The idea of a welcome box is simple: while the child waits in the office, a social worker gives them a box of age-appropriate items to occupy their time.
 They will take this box with them into their new foster home.

 Our desire is to provide Embrace Oregon with at least 100 welcome boxes.
-If you would like to participate in this by purchasing the items and assembling a box please pick up a Welcome Box Kit at the Welcome Center in the lobby after the service.
+If you would like to participate in this by purchasing the items and assembling a box please pick up a Welcome Box Kit at the from the stage after the service on Sunday.
 There are instructions on what to buy for the box.
-Once your box is completed, please bring it back to the church by Sunday, December 18th and we will deliver them to Embrace Oregon.
+Please be sure to include ALL of the items on the ESSENTIALS list.
+Once your box is completed, please bring it back to the church by Sunday, December 24th and we will deliver them to Embrace Oregon.

 For more information on Embrace Oregon please visit www.embraceoregon.org

 Crossroads is sending a team with Mission 4 Mexico this upcoming Spring Break (March 23 - April 1, 2018).

 Mission 4 Mexico is a youth-oriented mission providing a life changing experience by allowing Christ to work through us to serve in need.
 We travel to San Luis, Mexico.

 The trip focuses on building relationships with each other and ultimately with God through serving.
 We build homes, host Vacation Bible School for the children, hold sewing classes for women/mothers, walk the streets and hand out toiletry items and school supplies, all to show people how much we love them because God loved us first.